Internal Controls Critical for Non-Regulated Businesses Too

 The recent unpleasantness surrounding the very successful HR benefits software company, Zenefits, was an example of the importance of internal controls in an organization.
 While in the case of highly-regulated, compliance-conscious industries like pharma, insurance, finance, etc. mistakes can be catastrophic, internal controls and compliance are critical in any business.

 To recap, Zenefits' issues centered around inadequate internal processes around state licensing requirements and skirting regulatory requirements through other means (the investigation is ongoing).
-According to new CEO, David Sacks, "internal processes" around compliance have been "inadequate" but the issue seemed to be more than just about processes.
-He said "Our culture and tone have been inappropriate for a highly-regulated company."
+According to the new CEO, David Sacks, "internal processes" around compliance have been "inadequate" but the issue seemed to be more than just about processes.
+He said, "Our culture and tone have been inappropriate for a highly-regulated company."
 More information is available here, and here, and here.

 More on the "culture and tone" issue later, but while the repercussions of inadequate internal processes for highly-regulated companies are great, there is a great deal of risk for any company when compliance is taken for granted.
 Some examples:

 Whether or not you're organization is in the business of finance, placing strong internal compliance controls on finance activities should be a "sooner rather than later" proposition.
 Especially for high-growth companies, putting processes in place for things like capital/operational expenditure requests, ledger entries, travel expenses, wire transfers, etc. may be seen as "slowing down."
 The reality is that this is a good example of "slowing down to speed up."